dfinity/metrics-proxy/README.md

 with one caveat: first-time contributors will need to undergo our [CLA](https://github.com/dfinity/cla) process to ensure that the legal rights of other developers under the license are protected.

+## Development information

+When updating dependencies, `opentelemetry` must be pinned to the same version that `axum-otel-metrics` requires.
+Otherwise, by virtue of magical global variables used by `opentelemetry`, custom metrics exported by this software will not be exported.